Google removed 59,350 posts in April due to IT Rules, 2021

 Intermediaries shall appoint a Grievance Officer to deal with complaints and share the name and contact details of such officers.

-Grievance Officer shall acknowledge the complaint within twenty four hours and resolve it within fifteen days from its receipt.
+The grievance Officer shall acknowledge the complaint within twenty-four hours and resolve it within fifteen days from its receipt.

 4. Ensuring Online Safety and Dignity of Users:

-Intermediaries shall remove or disable access within 24 hours of receipt of complaints of contents that exposes the private areas of individuals, show such individuals in full or partial nudity or in sexual act or is in the nature of impersonation including morphed images etc.
+Intermediaries shall remove or disable access within 24 hours of receipt of complaints of contents that expose the private areas of individuals, show such individuals in full or partial nudity or in sexual activity or is in the nature of impersonation including morphed images etc.